Heroin addiction is on the rise in the United States following an increase in prescription painkiller usage across the country.

 Additionally, habits around injectable drugs put users at risk of contracting communicable diseases such as hepatitis C and HIV.
-Heroin addictions also have a profoundly negative impact on personal finances, employment status, and relationships as the drug takes a strong hold on the desires and motivations of those addicted.
+Heroin addictions also have a profoundly negative impact on personal finances, employment status, and relationships as the drug takes a firm hold on the desires and motivations of those addicted.

 Eventually, we reach a point where nothing except finding another hit of the drug matters to us.
 Our health, relationships and personal responsibilities no longer register as important as seeking the next heroin high.

 - Black tar heroin

 - Mexican brown